-Urban parks are typically Typically, urban parks are less than five acres and often under 1/2 acre.
-Service areas Parks are generally located within a 5-10 minute walking distance (or 1/4 - 1/2 mile) from nearby offices, retail and residences.
-Typically, on-site parking is only provided for the more intense recreation uses such as sport courts and fields that are located more than 1/4 mile from transit.
+Urban parks are typically less than five acres and often under 1/2 acre.
+Service areas are generally within a 5-10 minute walking distance (or 1/4 - 1/2 mile) from nearby offices, retail and residences.
+Typically, on-site parking is only provided for the more intense recreation uses that are located more than 1/4 mile from transit.

-In addition, recreational Recreational facility service level standards in the Park Parks and Recreation element of the Countywide Policy Plan should be applied to new development in Tysons, with adjustments made for urban demographics and use patterns.
+In addition, recreational facility service level standards in the Park and Recreation element of the Countywide Policy Plan should be applied to new development in Tysons, with adjustments made for urban demographics and use patterns.
 Using 2050 development projections, anticipated urban field use patterns, optimal athletic field design (lights and synthetic turf) and longer scheduling periods, the adjusted need for athletic fields to serve Tysons is a total of 20 fields.
 This adjusted need should be addressed through on-site development of needed facilities and/or through equivalent monetary or in-kind contributions to the Park Authority for facility development at nearby parks or other sites appropriate for park facilities.
 In general, the need for an athletic field is generated by the development of approximately 4.5 million square feet of mixed use development in Tysons.
-Approximately two acres of land is needed for each full size athletic field.
-Additional space may be needed for support facilities such as parking, restrooms, and warm up areas.
+Approximately two acres of land is needed for each athletic field.

 Proposed development in Tysons should be accompanied by the dedication of public or publicly accessible parkland, and by the construction of recreational facilities, such as athletic fields.
-Provision of park land parkland and facilities on-site is preferred.
+Provision of park land and facilities on-site is preferred.
 If on-site dedication and facility provision are not possible, an equivalent off-site dedication and facility construction within the same district should be sought as a substitution.
 Where it is not possible to locate facilities within the district, locations that serve Tysons may be substituted.
 As a last alternative, as for smaller sites, an equivalent monetary contribution to fund local public parks within Tysons may be substituted.
-If facilities are constructed on publicly-owned land, an offsetting contribution of park facilities, park land parkland, or cash contribution for parks equivalent to the value of the land used for construction should be provided.
+If facilities are constructed on publicly-owned land, an offsetting contribution of park facilities, park land or cash contribution for parks equivalent to the value of the land used for construction should be provided.

 Creative approaches can be used to ensure provision of recreational facilities, especially athletic fields that meet service level standards.
 This may include indoor and rooftop facilities or those located above underground stormwater management facilities.
 Co-location with other public facilities is also appropriate.
-Redevelopment proposals should make every effort to meet the need for new urban parks onsite, according to the acreage standards noted above.
-Proposals will be evaluated not only in terms of the quantity of park area provided, but also based on the location, types, and quality of public park spaces.